PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 ![SAM-M8Q_FeatherWing_BreakoutPins](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_BreakoutPins.jpg)

 **GPS Reset** is connected to the SAM-M8Q reset pin.
 You can reset the SAM-M8Q by pulling this pin low.
-If you want to reset both the Feather and the SAM-M8Q via the reset button, short the GRESET split pad on the rear of the PCB.
+If you want to reset both the Feather _and_ the SAM-M8Q via the reset button, short the GRESET split pad on the rear of the PCB.
-Note that pulling GPS Reset low does not put the SAM-M8Q into a low power state, you'll want to disable it instead (see EN below).
+Note that pulling GPS Reset low does not put the SAM-M8Q into a low power state, you'll want to disable it instead (see En below).

 ![SAM-M8Q_FeatherWing_GReset](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_GReset.jpg)

 **INT** is connected to the SAM-M8Q EXTINT external interrupt pin.
 It can be used for control of the receiver or for aiding.
 See the u-blox documentation links below for further details.

 **TP** is connected to the SAM-M8Q TP time pulse pin.
-It can be used to output generates pulse trains synchronized with GPS or UTC time grid with intervals configurable over a wide frequency range.
+It can be used to output pulse trains synchronized with GPS or UTC time grid with intervals configurable over a wide frequency range.
 Thus it may be used as a low frequency time synchronization pulse or as a high frequency reference signal.
 By default, the time pulse signal is configured to 1 pulse per second.

 TP is also connected to an LED via a buffer transistor.
 By default it will flash once per second once the receiver is synchronised to GNSS time.

 ![SAM-M8Q_FeatherWing_TPLED](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_TPLED.jpg)

-**EN** is a true 'power disable' control line you can use to completely cut power to the SAM-M8Q.
+**En** is a true 'power disable' control line you can use to completely cut power to the SAM-M8Q.
 This is good if you need to run at ultra-low-power modes.
 By default this is pulled low (enabled).
-So pull high to disable the GPS.
+So pull high to disable the SAM-M8Q.

 ## Battery Backup

 Like the Ultimate GPS FeatherWing, the SAM-M8Q FeatherWing includes a holder for a CR1220 back-up battery which will keep the SAM-M8Q's internal clock going if the power is removed or disabled, providing a much quicker "warm start" when the power is reconnected.

 If you don't want to use the backup battery, you can instead draw backup power from the 3V pin by shorting the 3V BACKUP split pad.
 But be careful!
 Only do this if you **won't** be using the backup battery.
-If you install the battery and have the split pad shorted **BAD THINGS WILL HAPPEN!**.
-You might want to put some tape over the battery holder if you have shorted the split pad.
+If you install the battery _and_ have the split pad shorted **BAD THINGS WILL HAPPEN!** You might want to put some tape over the battery holder if you have shorted the split pad.

 ![SAM-M8Q_FeatherWing_Backup](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing_Backup.jpg)